andrew-norton84/andrew-norton84/README.md

 - 👋 Hi, I’m @andrew-norton84
 - 👀 I’m interested in Warehouse Management Systems and writing one from what I have learned
-- 🌱 I’m currently learning Python, Flask, SQLAlchemy, Angular
+- 🌱 I’m currently learning Python, Flask, SQLAlchemy, HTML, CSS, Javascript
 - 💞️ I’m looking to collaborate on ruling the world with a new product.
 - 📫 How to reach me ... andrew.norton84@hotmail.com